HOW TO GET INTO AN AIRPORT LOUNGE (WITHOUT FLYING FIRST CLASS OR HAVING AIRLINE STATUS)

 Not all credit cards come with airport lounge access and the ones that do are considered premium cards.
 You’ll find these have a higher annual fee than non-premium cards, but they also come with many travel perks and credits that help offset that annual fee.

 There are two different kinds of lounge access you can get from a credit card.
-One that is tied to the airline you are flying (like the Admiral’s Club) and one that you can access regardless of what airline you’re flying (like the Capital One Lounge).
+One that is tied to the airline you are flying (like the American Airlines Admiral’s Club) and one that you can access regardless of what airline you’re flying (like the Capital One Lounge).

 To enter an airport lounge you will scan your boarding pass and/or credit card associated with lounge membership.